 Among the players who made this opening popular are former World Champions Alexander Alekhine, Vladimir Kramnik (he used it with great success in his match against Topalov in 2006), and even Garry Kasparov, who played it in his match against Viktor Kortchnoi.

 Many times, the queens are traded off the board early and the fight is decided in the endgame, where white holds a slight advantage.
 This opening is the perfect choice for positional players who like to accumulate small advantages and keep them for a long time until they can convert them.

 One player who enjoyed this type of play and used it often in his games is the Swedish legend, Grandmaster Ulf Andersson.

 The typical structure in the Catalan endgame

-Some of the advantages that white has in the Catalan endgames are:
+Some of the advantages that white has in the Catalan endgame are:

 We will now have a look at a few positions arising from Catalan systems which possess one or more of these characteristics.

-Let´s start by one game played by the patriarch of the Russian chess, Mikhail Botvinnik, against Stahlberg.
-This game wasn’t a Catalan opening; however, the endgame reached is a well known structure from the Catalan.
-White has a pleasant advantage due to the more centralized king, control of the only open file and queenside majority.
+Let´s start with one game played by the patriarch of the Russian chess, Mikhail Botvinnik, against Stahlberg.
+This game wasn’t a Catalan opening; however, the endgame reached is a well-known structure from the Catalan.
+White has a pleasant advantage due to the more centralized king, control of the only open file, and queenside majority.
 See more details here:

 Having examined two of the more popular characteristics that arise from the Catalan endgame (King on f3 + Queenside majority, Outpost for the knight on d3), it is time now to look at another typical situation that can arise.
 By trying to equalize quickly, black often ends up with several weaknesses on the queenside.